 1. Secure IT Systems

 Number 1 has to be the security in place for your IT systems.
 There are many things to consider here, such as cloud security, encryption, mobile devices, anti-virus & firewalls, and much more.
 Regular reviews of these procedures and access levels to you IT systems are vital.
-Visit our earlier blog, for ideas of what else needs to be considered.
+Find more ideas and practical ways to keep your IT systems safe and secure.

 2. Check the Procedures of your Data Processors